octomesh/docs/random/dns.md

-## DNS
+# DNS

-Right now Yggdrasil does not have a standard DNS system; here is a list of DNS systems you can use.
+Right now Octo Mesh does not have a standard DNS system; here is a list of DNS systems you can use.

 ## ICANN
 Pros: